mwdavisii/nyx/readme.md

 ## Influences & Inspirations

 These public repositories heavily influenced my configuration.
 You'll see bit of stuff from each.
+In fact, most of the dot files in this project are directly pulled from EdenEast's public nix configuration.
+What he's done with [neovim/neovim](https://github.com/neovim/neovim) is mind blowing.

 - [EdenEast/nyx](https://github.com/EdenEast/nyx)
 - [dustinlyons/nixos-config](https://github.com/dustinlyons/nixos-config)